 Traffic Advisory: This is the general category for any vehicle accident where there ARE NO injuries, but LANES ARE BLOCKED causing traffic delays.

-National News: This is to be used when there is a breaking national news incident.
+International News: This is to be used when there is a breaking international news incident.

-If you are unsure on whether to page or not, please ask any UEA Admin.
+If you are unsure on whether to page or not, please ask UEA01.
+Below are types that would classify as International Breaking news.

-Terrorist Attack: This is only to be used when the F.B.I is confirming that an attack
+Terrorist Attack: This is only to be used when it is confirmed that an attack

 was terrorist related.
 If you can not get confirmation, DO NOT page it.
 There is no